availproject/avail/avail-js/readme.md

 ## Introduction

-The simplest way to interract with the avail chain.
+The simplest way to Interact with the avail chain.

 ## Installation